-Students will demonstrate correct and appropriate communication in the medical industry.
+Demonstrate correct and appropriate communication in the medical industry.
 Operate the nursing unit communication system.

-Students will practice and demonstrate the technical proficiency skills to function as an entry-level member of a health care team.
+Practice and demonstrate the technical proficiency skills to function as an entry-level member of a health care team.

-Students will practice and demonstrate within the professional framework of the Health Unit Coordinating.
+Practice and demonstrate within the professional framework of the Health Unit Coordinating.

-You'll learn how to transcribe physicians’ orders, schedule diagnostic studies and appointments for follow-up care, order and maintain supplies, and maintain clerical and patient records.
+Demonstrate the ability to transcribe physicians’ orders, schedule diagnostic studies and appointments for follow-up care, order and maintain supplies, and maintain clerical and patient records.